 Here we explain how bank statement loans work and how to find out whether you’ll qualify for one.Find a self-employed mortgage.
 Start here

 What is a bank statement mortgage program?

-Instead, mortgage applicants may opt for a bank statement loan.
-Using bank statements to qualify for a mortgage instead of W2s might be a good idea if:
+Using personal bank statements to qualify for a mortgage instead of W2s might be a good loan option if:

 - You have tax documents, but due to write-offs, your income looks smaller than it really is

-Who should get a bank statement loan?
+Who should get a bank statement mortgage loan?